Diderot-Language/examples/README.md

 the ml-lpt library is missing.
 This is availble through your package manager (such as `sudo apt-get install ml-lpt`) or from the [SML/NJ Distribution Files page](http://smlnj.org/dist/working/110.80/index.html).

-Once the configure and build of the Diderot compiler is finished, you can check that it worked by trying:
+Once the configure and build is finished, you can check that it worked by trying:

 	bin/diderotc --help

-One technical note: `bin/diderotc` is not a stand-alone executable.
-It is a shell script that assumes working paths to the `sml` installation and to where Diderot was compiled.
-Also, when `bin/diderotc` compiles the C++ files it generates, it depends on the relative location of an `include` directory (peer to `bin`) created by `make local-install`.
+One technical note: Unlike the executables created by the Diderot compiler `bin/diderotc`, `bin/diderotc` is not itself a stand-alone executable.
+It is a shell script containing absolute paths to the `sml` installation and to an architecture-specific binary file in `bin/.heap` used by `sml` to compile Diderot.
+Also, when `bin/diderotc` compiles the C++ files it generates, it depends on the relative locations of the `include` and `lib` directories (peer to `bin`) created by `make local-install`.

 To compile these examples or any other Didorot programs you write, you should add the new `diderotc` to your path.
 Assuming you only want to